SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/Lesson1_JavaScriptBasics/IntroToProgrammingWithJavaScript.md/Notes_IntroToProgrammingWithJavaScript.md

 - **`==`  -  `Non-Strict Equality Operator`  -  `Loose Equality Operator`**

   **May attempt to coerce one or both operands to another operands type before comparison**.
+  **Note**: Works the same as the strict version when operands type and value the same

   **Evaluation**: